Table of Contents[Hide][Show]

 It’s simple: The person who owns the DVC points agrees to rent the points in exchange for a certain sum of money.
 The owner makes the room reservation in the name of the renter.
 That’s it.
 Really.

 This same process applies if a DVC Member wants to book a room for someone else.
-For example, if I wanted to gift my daughter and her family a three-night stay, I could make the reservations for her in her name and she’d go and have fun.
+For example, if I wanted to gift my daughter and her family a three-night stay, I could make the reservations for her in her name and she’d go check-in and have fun.
 The rental process follows these same lines.

-Of course, that assumes you know someone who is a DVC member and has points she is willing to rent.
+Of course, that assumes you know someone who is a DVC member that has points she is willing to rent.
 So what if you don’t know a Disney Vacation Club member?
 No problem!
 Disboards has a forum to connect people who are looking to buy and sell points.

 While making an arrangement with an individual comes with some risks, this forum does appear to be very well structured and well managed.